A COLLECTION OF RESOURCES for

 'Aims to digitise and enhance images of fragmentary British manuscripts of medieval polyphonic music'..

-Free PDF files of the scores to the choruses of Handel's Messiah.
+Free PDF files of the scores to the choruses of Handel's Messiah as well as Vivaldi's Gloria scores and Bach's Magnificant Scores.

-A CD developed by the Pratt Green Trust, a charity devoted to the advancement of hymnody and music in worship.
-'The CD-ROM contains over
+A database developed by the Pratt Green Trust, a charity devoted to the advancement of hymnody and music in worship.
+'The databasecontains over

 liturgical and seasonal references, as well as information and pictures of authors, composers and translators.
 It is even possible